SallyHajjar/ALSTM-CA/Readme.md

 ###### Comparison with SVM and MLR
 The file called "SVM&MLR" contains the competing models.
 We execute this file and compare the obtained results with our model.
 ## Testing the proposed model
-To test the final model an example is given in the folder called test.
+To test the final model an example is given in the folder called test, which was tested using Google Colab.